-Russia/Ukraine and Other Global Conflicts Market Risk.
+Global Conflicts Market Risk.
 The ongoing invasion of Ukraine by Russia and related sanctions have increased global political and economic uncertainty.
-In February 2022, Russia invaded Ukraine and, in response, the United States and many other countries placed economic sanctions on certain Russian entities and individuals.
-Because Russia is a major exporter of oil and natural gas, the invasion and related sanctions have reduced the supply, and increased the price, of energy, which is accelerating inflation and may exacerbate ongoing supply chain issues.
-There is also the risk of retaliatory actions by Russia against countries which have enacted sanctions, including cyberattacks against financial and governmental institutions, which could result in business disruptions and further economic turbulence.
+Because Russia is a major exporter of oil and natural gas, the invasion and related economic sanctions have reduced the supply, and increased the price, of energy, which has a material effect on inflation and may continue to exacerbate ongoing supply chain issues.
+There is also the ongoing risk of retaliatory actions by Russia against countries which have enacted sanctions, including cyberattacks against financial and governmental institutions, which could result in business disruptions and further economic turbulence.
 Although the Fund has no direct exposure to Russia or Ukraine, the broader consequences of the invasion may have a material adverse impact on the Fund's portfolio and the value of an investment in the Fund.
 Moreover, sanctions and export control laws and regulations are complex, frequently changing, and increasing in number, and they may impose additional legal compliance costs or business risks associated with the Fund's operations.
-The price and liquidity of investments may fluctuate widely as a result of the conflict and related events.
-How long the armed conflict and related events will last cannot be predicted.
-These tensions and any related events could have significant impact on the Fund's performance and the value of an investment in the Fund.